Everything you need to know about VDA 5050 bundled on one page

 At the start of a project, it is therefore important to coordinate which systems are in use, who is the central Message Broker provider and whether all systems can communicate with it.
 After that, the responsibilities, functions and roles of the different systems have to be worked out.
 Based on this, the topicscan be defined and the actors who send messages to and receive messages from them.

 Communication of the current status of an AGV to the control station

 One of the most important messages is the current status of an AGV system, which has to be sent to the transport guidance station cockpit.
 Without it, it is neither known which resources are available, nor can transport tasks be allocated intelligently.
-In VDA 5050, the topic“state” was defined for this purpose.
+In the VDA 5050 AGV interface, the topic“state“ was defined for this purpose.
 Messages of this type should be sent at regular intervals (30 seconds are mentioned) or after special events have occurred.
 Examples of this include errors, the arrival at a node or even the confirmation upon receiving a task.
 The transport guidance system cockpit can, in turn, read them and is always aware of the current situation of the AGV systems.

 Date of „state“

 A complex data object with many required but also optional elements has been defined for the status.
 For this reason, only the important data types are explained below, the ones that one should know in order to be able to assess the potential and the possibilities.

 - orderId: ID of the current or previous task

 - lastNodeId: D of the current or last traversed node

 - safetyState: Information important for safety, e.g. whether “E-Stop” is activated.

 - informations: Any information that can be sent by the AGV system.
 The content is undefined and should not trigger any logic in the transport guidance system